Lamune

 Lamune (ラムネ, Ramune) is a Japanese adult visual novel developed by Neko Neko Soft.
-Originally released on July 30, 2004, for the PC.
-It was followed by an all-ages version for the PlayStation 2, and was released on August 25, 2005.
+Originally released on July 30, 2004, for the PC. it was followed by an all-ages version for the PlayStation 2, and was released on August 25, 2005.
 A twelve-episode anime series based on the visual novel, entitled Lamune: Garasu Bin ni Utsuru Umi (ラムネ 〜ガラスびんに映る海〜), was produced by Trinet Entertainment and Picture Magic and aired between October 11, 2005, and December 27, 2005.
-Light novels, drama CDs, and one volume of a manga adaption have also been produced.
+Light novels, drama CDs, and one volume of a manga adaptation have also been produced.

 Plot

-Kenji Tomosaka moves to a coastal town as a child.
+Kenji Tomosaka moved to a coastal town as a child.
 The sea spread in front of him shines like ramune, reflecting the sunlight of the summer.

 He meets Nanami Konoe, who lives next door.
 As time passes, their shared memories have accumulated.
-They think of their normal lives and relationship as precious things.
+They think of their normal lives and relationships as precious things.

 The sun begins to shine strongly, cicadas begin to buzz, and the sky clears up.
 For Kenji and Nanami, it is not just another ordinary summer.